-Inflammation is, by definition, a localized physical condition in which part of the body becomes reddened, swollen, hot, and often painful, especially as a reaction to injury or infection.
+Inflammation is, by definition, a localized physical response to an injury, disease, or infection in which part of the body becomes reddened, swollen, hot, itchy, and often painful.

 Think chronic pain, injuries, and general bloating.
 All of these things can be caused and worsened by inflammation, especially when you don't do anything to treat it.